Benefits Plans - Dental PlanPlan Overview

 Three Dental Plan Options Available

 You can choose from three dental plan options.
 All three options provide coverage for preventive care and orthodontic services (for eligible dependent children to age 19).
 Option 1 does not cover restorative or major services; however, members will pay a discounted rate for these services when they use a Delta PPO or Delta Premier participating dentist.
 If you enroll in Options 2 or 3, Delta will pay toward restorative and major services.
 Even greater savings are reached by using a Delta PPO or Delta Premier participating dentist.
 Please refer to the benefit comparison chart for information on benefit levels and covered services.
-For full details on coverage and limitations of the plan, see the Delta Dental certificate of coverage that is available for download from the Benefits Office website.
+For full details on coverage and limitations of the plan, see the Delta Dental certificate of coverage.

 If you select Option 1, there is no monthly dental contribution for coverage for you and your enrolled eligible dependents.
 The university pays the full cost.
 You may elect Option 2 or Option 3 for yourself and your dependents; however you pay the cost difference between the university contribution for Option 1 and the costs for the other plans.
 Note: If you do not elect a dental plan option during your new hire benefit enrollment period, you will be automatically enrolled in Option 1 dental coverage for yourself only.
 You will not be able to change dental options or add dependents to your coverage until Open Enrollment, which is usually in October, unless you experience a qualified family status change.